4G0R4/giveaway/README.md

 ## Provably fair bitcoin giveaway picker

-Simple tool to give more transparency and credibility to bitcoin giveaways, raffles, tombola, draws, ballots and similars on SN, since sin some cases, zaprank is not a good metric, and with many participants it's hard to randomly pich one (or many) winner fairly.
+Simple tool to give more transparency and credibility to bitcoin giveaways, raffles, tombola, draws, ballots and similar on SN.
+It will help you randomly pick winners fairly.
 Now you can:

 - Have results easily verified.
 - Save and share the results in a unique URL.